doitintl/doit-easily-marketplace/docs/install.md

 The following steps are completed in your web browser and Producer Portal.

 1. Submit your product information using this [Google Form][1].

+1. Once the Producer Portal is enabled, continue beyond this step

 1. Create a new SaaS listing in the [Producer Portal][2].